Cortina d'Ampezzo, Italy: Family Ski Guide

 Ski Schools That Specialize in Kids

-Cortina has six ski schools competing for your business, which keeps quality high and instructors motivated.
-There's Scuola Sci Cristallo that's earned a reputation for getting young skiers from snowplow to parallel with minimal tears, their progression programs are specifically designed for the hesitant child who needs extra patience.
-Scuola Sci Azzurra takes a similar approach, with instructors who speak English, German, French, and often more.
-Scuola Sci Cortina rounds out the main options with solid group classes and flexible scheduling.
+Cortina has six ski schools competing for your business, which keeps quality high.
+Scuola Sci Cristallo has earned a reputation for getting young skiers from snowplow to parallel with minimal tears.
+Scuola Sci Azzurra takes a similar approach, with instructors who speak English, German, and French.

 Trail Map